-Luckily there are a number of guitars that come up frequently as the best options the classroom setting.
-Whether you are looking to get a classroom set, or you want to invest in a few quality models each year to grow your collection, the following guitars have reputations for being durable, budget friendly and for having a great sound.
+Luckily some guitars come up frequently as the best options the classroom setting.
+Whether you are looking to get a classroom set, or you want to invest in a few quality models each year to grow your collection, the following guitars have reputations for being durable, budget-friendly and for having a great sound.

 Lyons Classroom Guitar

 The Lyons Classroom guitars are an easy to get, classroom set of 11 that you can purchase for approximately $600.
 You pay for 10 and get the 11 for free.
 The Lyons guitar comes in four different sizes (1/4, 1/2, 3/4, 4/4), so if you are buying for younger grades, it gives you some flexibility with sizes.
 Since they are made for the classroom, they are built to be durable and to withstand the rough treatment that your students may put them through.
 They are a laminated spruce top (laminate adds to the durability) and are classical style, so they have nylon strings.
 You can purchase the class set at Musicians Friend, Guitar Center, and Amazon.
 (At the time of writing this post, the best price is at Amazon).